|

 of a white balance that is 'close'.

-Marquee Sample: My preference is to
+Marquee Sample: My preference is to: (a) zoom into the photo 100%;

-select 'Set Gray Point' and 'Marquee Sample', and then press 'Start':
+(b) select 'Set Gray Point' and 'Marquee Sample'; (c) press 'Start';

 by clicking, dragging, and releasing the mouse.
 If you don't like the white